irinade/SUM_UP_of_all_my_work/README.md

 [This](https://github.com/irinade/Practical-Work-Thesis-Immunology-and-Genetics/blob/master/Thesis%20%20Imunology%20and%20Genetics.pdf) is a recap of a 1 week laboratory work on an autoimmune disease I did during my first year.
 This work is about quantitative genetics and explain the localization of a gene using positional cloning.
 It is a study of a human autoimmune pathology using rats as an experimental model.
 It was written in collaboration with one of my classmate.

 ### 6. Interaction between visitors and animals in a zoo
-[This](https://github.com/irinade/Compte-rendu-de-la-sortie-la-M-nagerie-du-Jardin-des-Plantes/blob/master/Compte-rendu%20Jardin%20des%20Plantes.pdf) is the study of the interaction between visitors and animals in La Ménagerie du Jardin des Plantes zoo for a Human's and Social's Sciences courses. (written in french!!)
+[This](https://github.com/irinade/Compte-rendu-de-la-sortie-la-M-nagerie-du-Jardin-des-Plantes/blob/master/Compte-rendu%20Jardin%20des%20Plantes.pdf) is the study of the interaction between visitors and animals in La Ménagerie du Jardin des Plantes zoo for a Human's and Social's Sciences courses. (written in french)
 It was made in collaboration with two classmates.

 ### 7. TPE de Premiere "Genèse de la Vie sur Terre"
 [Here](https://github.com/irinade/TPE-de-Premiere/blob/master/Gen%C3%A8se%20de%20la%20vie%20sur%20Terre.pdf) is a work I did in collaboration with 2 peers in second year of highschool.
-It is written in french!!
+It is written in french.

 ## Computing experiences: